Resources and Tools

 4) Global Passport Award:

-This WWGS Global Passport Guide provides schools with information on the various ways that they can explore GCE and get recognition for their work in the area.
+This WWGS Global Passport Guide provides schools with information on the various ways that they can explore GCE and get recognition for their work.

 See here for more information on the Global Passport Award.

-Schools can apply for the award by 28th Feb 2019.
-This will be awarded at the WWGS Annual Conference held on April 4th 2019 in Croke Park.
+Schools can apply for the award by 28th Feb 2020.
+This will be awarded at the WWGS Annual Conference held on April 2nd 2020 in Cork (Clayton Hotel Silver Springs).

 Global Passport Award